strategio-digital/megio-core/readme.md

 **TODO Beginner:**

 1. How to start new project and create first collections.
-2. How to handle request and render Latte template.
+2. How to handle request and render collection data in Latte template.
-3. How to handle requests and send e-mails.
+3. How to handle API requests and send example e-mail.
 4. How to make CRUD operations with Doctrine ORM.
 5. How to upload files with S3 storage adapter.
 6. How to deploy your application with easypanel.io.